 Compared to the former product, which used small glass containers, the container weight is 1/10, and it has also led to the reduction of waste.

-Shiseido launched a new "replaceable refill product" in line with the renewal of its HAKU melanofocus CR skin brightening serum in February 2011.
+Shiseido launched a "replaceable refill product" in line with the renewal of its HAKU melanofocus CR skin brightening serum in February 2011 in Japan.

 The amount of plastics used to make this refill container is reduced by approximately 60% compared with the amount used for the original product container.
 Adopting a refill item for this product reduced roughly 19 tons of plastics per year versus manufacturing the original product container only.